The journey of motherhood, important things to keep in mind

 - Food aversions

-A pregnant woman might not experience all the symptoms above and might experience some unique symptoms not listed.
-However, the lists are common signs and symptoms of pregnancy most women experience during their first trimester.
+A pregnant person might not experience all the symptoms listed above and might experience some unique symptoms not listed.
+However, the lists are common signs and symptoms of pregnancy that most people experience during their first trimester.

 However, taking a home pregnancy test or seeing your health care provider will help you confirm whether you should start treating sickness or start getting ready for antenatal care.